jackowayed/jackowayed.github.com/resume.markdown

 Hire Me for the Summer         {#intro}
 ======================

-(Written in markdown extra in emacs)
+(Written in markdown extra in Emacs)

-I'm young, and I have no work experience and not a whole lot of coding experience, but I know how to program, and I'm eager to learn to fill in the gaps.
+Basically, I want to hack this summer.
+It could be full-time or a somewhat-large part-time.
+I need to make some money, and there's little that sounds worse to me than wasting my time in some mind-numbing job when I could be learning and enjoying my work coding.

 ### Table of Contents